 The Authority's primary source of operating revenue is Transportation Development Act (TDA) Article 4.0 and 4.5 funds.
-In FY19, TDA accounted for 31% of total operating revenue.
+In FY20, TDA accounted for 38% of total operating revenue.
 The rest of the revenue is comprised of Federal Transit Assistance, Passenger Fares, State Transit Assistance, Measures B, and BB, Bridge Tolls, Advertising and Ticket Concessions, and Interest.

-Federal operating funds accounted for \$870,129 or 4% of the total; this is a decrease over the prior year.
+Federal operating funds accounted for \$779,525 or 4% of the total; this is a decrease over the prior year.

-Revenue generated from operations (farebox, contract, and advertising revenues) also increased from the prior year.
+Revenue generated from operations (farebox, contract, and advertising revenues) decreased from the prior year as LAVTA stopped collecting passenger fares in mid-March.

 The statistical section of this report presents all the revenue sources by year for the previous ten years.
-Below are percentages by funding source for the fiscal year ending June 2019.
+Below are percentages by funding source for the fiscal year ending June 2020.